 2. Determine and verify loudspeaker impedance

-In layman’s terms, impedance refers to the resistance of the speakers and determine how much load it will put on the amplifier.
+In layman’s terms, impedance refers to the resistance of the speakers and determines how much load it will put on the amplifier.

 Many loudspeakers are 8 ohms while a few are 4 ohms.
 This is important because the impedance will affect the amplifier’s power delivery.
 For example, you need to be careful when connecting your amplifier to 4 ohm or less speakers.